 When you file an insurance claim after a car accident, you usually receive a settlement offer from the insurance company.
-An acceptable settlement offer should cover all the expenses you incurred because of the accident, such as medical bills, lost wages, and vehicle repairs.
+However, it’s important to remember that you can, and often should, negotiate for a better settlement offer if the first one you receive isn’t fair.
+An acceptable settlement offer should cover all the expenses you incurred due to the accident, such as medical bills, lost wages, and vehicle repairs.

 Despite this, insurance companies often try to settle for less than the cost of your injuries to save money.
 They rarely offer sufficient compensation if they aren’t forced to first negotiate with skilled attorneys representing the accident victim.

-If you’ve suffered injuries in a car accident and have received a questionable settlement offer, contact one of the Utah car accident lawyers at Great West Injury Law to help ensure that you don’t settle for less than you deserve.
+If you’ve suffered injuries in a car accident, contact one of the Utah car accident lawyers at Great West Injury Law to help ensure that you don’t settle for less than you deserve.

 Determining a Fair Settlement Offer for an Auto Accident

 To calculate what may represent a fair settlement amount, you and your legal team should look at several factors.
-These include the cost of your medical bills, lost wages, the cost of the damage done to your vehicle, and the emotional distress you’ve endured due to the accident.
+These include:

-Your lawyer will help you reject any claims that don’t cover these costs and negotiate for a more fair settlement.
+Your lawyer will help you reject any claims that don’t cover these costs and negotiate for a better settlement.

 All records related to your injuries, such as hospital stays, laboratory results, medical prescriptions, and follow-up visits, are required to determine whether an insurance settlement offer is fair.
 Medical records can provide the insurance company with a clear picture of the recovery process, showing how long you may need to heal from the accident after being treated.